janmarkuslanger/clean-flask/README.md

 <br>SQLAlchemy is an Object-Relational-Mapper that supports SQLite, MySql, and much more.

 **webpack**
 <br>Webpack is a bundler for your stylesheets and javascript.
-It comes with babel, eslint, and some other neat packages like an autoprefixer.
+It comes with babel and some other neat packages like an autoprefixer for your scss files.

+**scss**
+SCSS is a super cool preprocessor for your stylesheets.

+**eslint**
+<br>Lints your javascript files.

 **login**
 <br>This template comes with a simple, not safe login.

 ## Get started